So, you’re running an online business.

 (here they are again if you haven’t)

-10. Have clear, compelling calls to action
+10. A copywriting agency in Ireland will have clear, compelling calls to action

 If you don’t tell people what you want them to do, they won’t do it.

 Having a clear call to action is a powerful driver for your prospect to take action.
 Such as purchasing your product, calling you or signing up for your mailing list.